Skip to main content

 The liver is crucial for health.
 It is one of the essentials, but usually, no one thinks about the liver until it becomes ill.
 The liver performs more than 500 diverse functions.
 The liver works hard and round the clock, 24x7.
 As a result, the liver is exposed to toxins, pathogens, metabolic end products, etc.

-The liver performs about 500 separate functions, usually in combination with other systems and organs.No artificial organ or device can perform all the liver functions.
+The liver performs about 500 separate functions, usually in combination with other systems and organs.
+No artificial organ or device can perform all the liver functions.

 Functions of the liver:-

-1. Filtration: Portal vein supplies blood to the liver.
-This blood contains products of digestion, hormones, drugs, toxins, bacteria, other pathogens, and a breakdown product of red blood cells and other cells.
+1. Filtration: The portal vein supplies blood to the liver.
+This blood contains products of digestion, hormones, drugs, toxins, bacteria, and other pathogens, and a breakdown product of red blood cells and other cells.
 This blood is filtered in the liver.
-The bacteria and other pathogens are phagocytosed by macrophages present in the wall of sinusoids, so the bacteria' other pathogens will not enter into the systemic circulation.
+The bacteria and other pathogens are phagocytosed by macrophages present in the wall of sinusoids, so the bacteria' other pathogens will not enter the systemic circulation.
 If this function is improper, the bacteria and other pathogens may enter the systemic circulation, causing bacteremia and septicemia.
 The breakdown products of erythrocytes and other cells are also filtered in the liver and processed here.

 The liver performs several functions in the metabolism of carbohydrates.